prefixFelix/mobitec-flipdot/README.md

 ## Features

 - Golang / Python library to control the mobitec flipdot displays via serial with the original controller (*completed*).
-- Replacement of the control board with an Raspberry Pi Pico / ESP32 to control the display directly (*under development*).
+- Replacement of the control board with an Raspberry Pi Pico (W) to control the display directly (*under development*).
 - Documentation of the original [control board](docs/controller.md) (*completed*).

 ## Serial libraries (original controller)

 Controlling the flipdot display via the original controller is simple, effective and accessible, because very little additional hardware is required (namely just a RS-485 adapter, like [this one](https://www.berrybase.de/en/usb-rs485-konverter)).
 You can find further instructions on how to connect everything [here](docs/controller.md#Connecting-to-the-Board).
-The Mobitec proprietary protocol is used for communication via the serial interface.
-Mobitec's own protocol is now used via the serial interface (very detailed [protocol description](https://github.com/Nosen92/maskin-flipdot/blob/main/protocol.md)).
+Mobitec's own protocol is now used for communication via the serial interface (very detailed [protocol description](https://github.com/Nosen92/maskin-flipdot/blob/main/protocol.md)).
 Basically, the controller can accept and display *text* in different fonts/sizes, predefined *symbols* and freely designable *bitmaps*.
 A list of fonts / symbols for our variations of boards can be found in [fonts.md](docs/fonts.md).
 **Capabilities / Limitations:**
 The controller is slow.
 Processing a command and updating the display takes several seconds.
 Animations can therefore not be displayed (< 1 FPS).
 However, this limitation has nothing to do with the flipdot display but with the controller.